rackerlabs/support-how-to/content/how-to/rackspace-services-for-aws/rackspace-government-cloud-secure-configuration-baseline/index.md

 In the Amazon&reg; Web Services&reg; (AWS) Marketplace, you can subscribe to the Rackspace Government Cloud Secure Configuration Baseline as an Amazon Machine Image (AMI).
-The Secure Configuration Baseline is designed to support government cloud workloads.
-The Red Hat&reg; Enterprise Linux&reg; (RHEL) 7.9 operating system is hardened to a Secure Configuration Baseline and Rackspace provides updated AMIs and compliance scan results on a monthly basis.
+The Secure Configuration Baseline supports government cloud workloads by design.
+The Red Hat&reg; Enterprise Linux&reg; (RHEL) 7.9 operating system is hardened to a Secure Configuration Baseline, and Rackspace provides updated AMIs and compliance scan results every month.

 For more information on the Secure Configuration Baseline, see the [AWS Marketplace](https://aws.amazon.com/marketplace/pp/prodview-pplvdfmwhfqvc).